 Things to do In Baguio

-Here are some of the things to do in Baguio.
-I will be excluding things that happen occasionally like Panagbenga and Christmas village.
-These will be the things to do in Baguio at any time of the year
+Here is a list of things that you can do when in Baguio.
+We will be excluding things that only happen on special occasions, such as attending the Panagbenga Festival or Christmas village events.
+These will be the things that you can do in Baguio at any time of the year.

 Shopping

 You can go on a window-shopping shopping spree in Baguio.
-There is a lot of thrift store or ukay-ukay where you can bargain to get the best deals.
+There are a lot of thrift stores or Ukay-Ukay where you can bargain to get the best deals.
 You can also look for brand new things inside malls like SM or Porta Vaga.
-Ukay-ukay are not the only place where you can bargain, there is also the Night Market which is located along Harrison Road at 9 pm until 4 am.
+The Ukay-Ukay is not the only place where you can bargain.
+There is also the Night Market, which is located along Harrison Road from 9 pm until 4 am.

-Stroll means to have a leisurely walk, and you can do that on Burnham Park or at Wright Park.
+Strolling means having a leisurely walk, and you can do just that at Burnham Park or Wright Park.
 You could take your time walking while enjoying the natural view of those parks.
-The best time to walk in the park is in the morning because it colder and there are fewer people.
-You could also take a stroll along session road while looking for something to eat.
+The best time to walk in the park is in the morning because it is colder and the place has fewer people.
+You could also take a stroll along Session Road while looking for something to eat.

 Food trip